Piotr1215/kubectl-container/README.md

 After running docker container, all the clusters running on the localhost should be available for `kubectl` command.

+## Supported tags

+- zsh

-## How the image was build
+## How the images are build

-docker build --rm -f "Dockerfile" -t piotrzan/kubectl-comp "."
+docker build --rm -f "./bash/Dockerfile" -t piotrzan/kubectl-comp "." - __this builds image with bash shell__

+docker build --rm -f "./zsh/Dockerfile" -t piotrzan/kubectl-comp:zsh "." - __this builds image with zsh shell__

 ## Convinient scripts to run the contianer